rnb3ds/docs-site/docs/en/httpc/advanced/connection-pool.md

 ```

 :::tip
-The `Config.String()` method automatically sanitizes usernames and passwords in proxy URLs.
+`Config.String()` automatically masks the username and password in proxy URLs.
 :::

 ### SOCKS5 Proxy